 Although the web is full of information, finding the facts sometimes resembles picking needles from a haystack.
-The following are specific challenges by the web to an automated QA system:
+The following are specific challenges of the web to an automated QA system:

-- -Forming the right queries.
+- Forming the right queries.
 Given a question, translating it into a search engine query is not a trivial task.
-If the query is too general, we may retrieve too many documents that are not related to the question.
-If the query is too specific however, no pages are retrieved at all.
-Getting the right set of pages is crucial in dealing with the web. - -Noise.
+If the query is too general, too many documents may be retrieved and the system would not have enough resources to scan through all of them.
+If the query is too specific, no pages are retrieved.
+Getting the right set of pages is crucial in dealing with the web. - Noise.
 Sometimes even with the right set of keywords, the system may still retrieve a lot of pages that talk about something else.
-For example, we issued the query "first american in space" to Google, and received results about the first American woman in space and the first American to vote from space.
-The QA system has to be tolerant of such noise or it will become confused and give incorrect answers. - -Factoids.
+For example, we issued the query first american in space to Google, and received results about the first American woman in space and the first American to vote from space.
+The QA system has to be tolerant of such noise or it will become confused and give incorrect answers. - Factoids.
 By far the worst scenario for a QA system is finding falsehoods.
-Advanced NLP techniques in the future may allow us to find answers 90% of the time, but if the knowledge is incorrect the answer is still invalid.
-Sometimes, but not always such factoids are human errors or lies.
+Advanced NLP techniques in the future may allow us to find answers 90% of the time, but if the knowledge is incorrect then the answer is still invalid.
+Sometimes such factoids are human errors or lies, but not always.
 For example, one of the sites returned by Google stated "John Glenn was the first American in space", which is false.
-However, the site is labeled "Common Misconceptions in Astronomy".
-Such sentences can cause a lot of headaches for QA systems. - -Resource limitations.
+However, the site is labeled "Common misconceptions in Astronomy".
+Such sentences can cause a lot of headaches for QA systems.

+• Resource limitations.
 Search engines have been improving steadily and are faster than ever, but it is still very taxing to issue a few dozen queries in order to answer each question.
-A QA system has to make intelligent decisions about which queries to try instead of blindly issuing combinations of words.
+A QA system has to make intelligent decisions on which queries to try instead of blindly issuing combinations of words.
 Online interactive QA systems also have to consider the time spent by the user in waiting for an answer.
 Very few users are willing to wait more than a few minutes.